nextcloud/documentation/admin_manual/maintenance/update.rst

     ls | grep -v '\(data\)\|\(config\)' | xargs rm -r

 #.
-Unpack the release tarball in the owncloud directory (or copy the
+Unpack the release tarball in the ownCloud directory (or copy the
    files thereto).
 Assuming that your installation directory is called 'owncloud' and that it's inside your working directory, you could execute this command:

     tar xfj owncloud-latest.tar.bz2